WildCodeSchool/js-training-tdd/README.md

 ### Install Node.js on Linux/MacOS

+**Note for Linux users**: before going further, run `which curl` in the terminal.
+If it shows something (e.g. `/usr/bin/curl`), you're good!
+Otherwise, run `sudo apt install -y curl` (Ubuntu/Debian) to install cURL.

 You are going to use NVM (Node Version Manager).
 Here's a summary of what you have to do (see [installation instructions](https://github.com/nvm-sh/nvm#installation-and-update) on the NVM repo for more details).
-Open your terminal and run these commands:
+Run these commands in your terminal:

 ```sh
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash